MicrosoftDocs/win32/desktop-src/wia/-wia-iwiadispatchitem-transfer.md

-﻿---
+---
-Description: 'The Transfer method of the Item object transfers data from a device to a file.
-This method applies only to device type items.' ms.assetid: 'ed9696da-bd94-4063-80c2-311a7a441b10'
+Description: The Transfer method of the Item object transfers data from a device to a file.
+This method applies only to device type items. ms.assetid: ed9696da-bd94-4063-80c2-311a7a441b10
-title: 'Item.Transfer method'
+title: Item.Transfer method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Item.Transfer method